-At the twelfth session of the IRENA Assembly, the Geopolitics of Energy Transformation: The Hydrogen Factor report of the Collaborative Framework on the Geopolitics of Energy Transformation (CF-GET) was launched.
-The report delved into the geopolitical consequences of hydrogen deployment, the rise of hydrogen economies and presented policy options.
-The latest meeting of the Framework was held on 26 April 2022.
+The Collaborative Framework on the Geopolitics of Energy Transformation (CF-GET) held a meeting on 26 April 2022.
 The meeting was split into two segments.
 During segment I, Members held a high-level discussion on the findings of the recently launched geopolitics report on hydrogen and exchanged views on the evolving geopolitical energy landscape and the role of hydrogen in the process.
 In segment II, Members discussed and agreed on the priority topics the Framework should take forward in 2022.
-The next meeting of the Framework will take place on 28 November 2022.
+At the sixth meeting of the Framework that took place on 28 November 202277, Members had the opportunity to provide input on the thematic directions of a data-driven indicators framework at the nexus of geopolitics and energy transition.
+They were also apprised of activities under the Collaborative Framework on Critical Materials and updated on plans for a deep dive on the geopolitics of critical materials supply chains.
+Moreover, Namibia and Norway were appointed the two new co-facilitators.